 NBA Basketball Awards: Expert Techniques for Sports Bettors

-How NBA Awards Betting Works
+How NBA Basketball Awards Betting Works

 Rookie of the Year

-Since 1990, the NBA Rookie of the Year award has gone to the first pick in the draft 12 times and has only been given to a second-round selection just once.
+Since 1990, the NBA Rookie of the Year award has gone to the first pick in the draft 13 times and has only been given to a second-round selection just once.

-How it Works: The Kia Most Valuable Player Award is something of a riddle, wrapped in a mystery, inside an enigma.
+How It Works: The Kia Most Valuable Player Award is something of a riddle, wrapped in a mystery, inside an enigma.
 That’s because nobody really knows the criteria for handing out the league’s signature trophy.
-Should it go to the best player, or the most indispensable player?
+Should it go to the best player or the most indispensable player?
 Is it the player who is most valuable to his team, or the one who is most valuable to the league?

 Voters also like players on title contenders.
 Since 1985, only two MVPs have come from a team that finished worse than second in its conference during the regular season.
 The exceptions were Michael Jordan in 1987-88, and Russell Westbrook in 2016-17.

-Voters also likes guys who can fill up the stat sheet, as the award has been won by the NBA’s leading scorer three times in the past five years.
+Voters also like guys who can fill up the stat sheet, as the award has been won by the NBA’s leading scorer three times in the past five years.
 In fact, there have only been three MVPs have ever averaged fewer than 17 points per game.
 They were Bill Russell (1961, 1963, and 1965), Wes Unseld (1969), and Steve Nash (2005).

 Since 1955-56, the NBA MVP has gone to a point guard 11 times.